desmondcoacher/budget-manager-web/README.md

 <br><br>Each transaction will be stored separately *(for example)*:

 *```{"type": "expense", "amount": 500, "description": "Groceries"}```*<br>
-<br>The user's balance value will be updated after each transaction.
+<br><br>The user's balance value will be updated after each transaction.

 ### Main Menu
 - Add Income<br>